Amitriptyline

 Key points about amitriptyline

-• Amitriptyline is used to treat certain kinds of nerve pain and prevent migraine headaches.
+• Amitriptyline is used to treat nerve pain, prevent migraine headaches and less commonly, depression.

-• It belongs to a group of medicines known as tricyclic antidepressants (TCAs) or tricyclics.
+• It belongs to a group of medicines known as tricyclic antidepressants (TCAs).

 • Find out how to take it safely and possible side effects.